cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-a-manifest-file.md

 ### Shared Servers

-You can share a server between two applications.
-This could be in cases like using the same server for both your Maestro app and the MySQL server behind it.
+You can share a server between two components, for example using the same server for both your Maestro app and the MySQL server supporting it.

 Each shared server definition specifies the name of another server definition in the manifest file for which the applications will then share the physical server: